RosaBld/react-intro/README.md

 In this ToDo App, you'll find the basics features of any ToDo App: adding a todo task with a beginning and ending date.
 Those tasks are displayed with all the informations that were given (dates and title).
 You can cross them with a checkbox so that the task will be marked as completed.
 You can then delete all completed tasks by clicking the delete button.

+You can also Modify any tasks that you registered.

 You can also check the calendar in the correct section.
 Unfortunatly, I wasn't able to display each tasks in the calendar at the corresponding date (like some known Calendar around the interweb).

 ### What was learned